arduino/docs-content/content/hardware/03.nano/boards/nano-33-ble/features.md

 <FeatureDescription>

 The Arduino Nano 33 BLE is a great choice for any beginner, maker or professional to get started with Bluetooth® Low Energy enabled projects.
 It is build upon the [nRF52840 microcontroller](https://content.arduino.cc/assets/Nano_BLE_MCU-nRF52840_PS_v1.1.pdf) and runs on **Arm® Mbed™ OS**.
-The Nano 33 BLE not only features the possibility to connect via **BLE** but also comes equipped with a **9 axis IMU** making it suitable for wearable projects.
+The Nano 33 BLE not only features the possibility to connect via **Bluetooth® LE** but also comes equipped with a **9 axis IMU** making it suitable for wearable projects.
 </FeatureDescription>